rust-lang/compiler-team/content/minutes/design-meeting/2019-12-20-major-change-process.md

         * would like to review performance results
         * we need a `-Z` flag
         * we need docs :)
-* final discussion point was about exactly how to handle requests for rustc-guide edits
+* final discussion point was about exactly how to handle requests for rustc-dev-guide edits
-    * since a major change is part of a rustc-guide change, it makes sense that it should come accompanied with a rustc-guide write-up
+    * since a major change is part of a rustc-dev-guide change, it makes sense that it should come accompanied with a rustc-dev-guide write-up
     * ideally this would come along with the compiler-team issue
         * but maybe it would be more something we wait for until issue is *approved* or, in extreme cases, co-develop with author
     * if we want to see more docs, we are going to have to start holding the line *somewhere*